reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 npm init
 ```

-Next, we need to install few libraries as dependencies:
+Next, we need to install a few libraries as dependencies:

 ```bash
 npm install express cors multer pg sequelize fast-csv json2csv
 ```

-Now, let’s understand the various usage of the installed dependencies:
+Now, let’s understand the various uses of the installed dependencies:

 * **Express** - This will be used to configure the Express server for REST API.
 * **Cors** - This is used for CORS(Cross-Origin Resource Sharing) configuration between the backend and the frontend server.
-* **Multer** - It is a NodeJs middleware used for handling multipart/form-data , which is primarily used for uploading files.
+* **Multer** - It is a NodeJs middleware used for handling `multipart/form-data`, which is primarily used for uploading files.
 * **Pg** - It is a non-blocking PostgreSQL client for NodeJs.
 * **Sequelize** - This is a modern TypeScript and Node.js ORM for various databases like Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server.
 * **Fast-csv** - This library is used for parsing and formatting CSVs or any other delimited value file in NodeJs.
-* **Json2csv** - This library is used to convert json into csv with column titles and proper line endings.
+* **Json2csv** - This library is used to convert JSON into CSV with column titles and proper line endings.

 Now, we will create a server folder and add all our code within that directory.